PriyaPandey27/local-enterprise-rag/README.md

     streamlit run app.py
     ```

-2. The application will open in your browser at `http://localhost:8501`.
+2. The application will open in your browser.

 ## Usage